Cavity magnetron: Common features

 All cavity magnetrons consist of a heated cylindrical cathode at a high (continuous or pulsed) negative potential created by a high-voltage, direct-current power supply.
 The cathode is placed in the center of an evacuated, lobed, circular metal chamber.
 The walls of the chamber are the anode of the tube.
 A magnetic field parallel to the axis of the cavity is imposed by a permanent magnet.
 The electrons initially move radially outward from the cathode attracted by the electric field of the anode walls.
 The magnetic field causes the electrons to spiral outward in a circular path, a consequence of the Lorentz force.
 Spaced around the rim of the chamber are cylindrical cavities.
 Slots are cut along the length of the cavities that open into the central, common cavity space.
 As electrons sweep past these slots, they induce a high-frequency radio field in each resonant cavity, which in turn causes the electrons to bunch into groups.
 A portion of the radio frequency energy is extracted by a short coupling loop that is connected to a waveguide (a metal tube, usually of rectangular cross section).
 The waveguide directs the extracted RF energy to the load, which may be a cooking chamber in a microwave oven or a high-gain antenna in the case of radar.

-The sizes of the cavities determine the resonant frequency, and thereby the frequency of the emitted microwaves.
+The size of the cavities determine the resonant frequency, and thereby the frequency of the emitted microwaves.
 However, the frequency is not precisely controllable.
 The operating frequency varies with changes in load impedance, with changes in the supply current, and with the temperature of the tube.
 This is not a problem in uses such as heating, or in some forms of radar where the receiver can be synchronized with an imprecise magnetron frequency.
-Where precise frequencies are needed, other devices, such as the klystron are used.
+Where precise frequencies are needed, other devices, such as the klystron, are used.